18F/joining-18f/_positions/product-manager.md

 - Establish a shared vision and understanding across the team.
 - Ensure all members of the 18F and partner teams have a shared understanding of the project’s objectives and goals.
-- Navigate complex bureaucratic relationships to bring stakeholders together around a common goa
+- Navigate complex bureaucratic relationships to bring stakeholders together around a common goal.
 - Apply user centered design methods to ensure we’re building the right product.
-- Revisit and revise project direction based on the outcome of experiments and user-based learnin
+- Revisit and revise project direction based on the outcome of experiments and user-based learning.
 - Analyze market fit and make build vs. buy recommendations.
 - Use evidence (user research, analytics, and other metrics) to make product decisions, ask “why” a lot, and recognize the difference between “we can’t do that because of bureaucracy” and “we can’t do that because of the law.”
 - Work with other teams at 18F, GSA, and partner organizations to ensure compliance with federal regulations such as Authority to Operate, the Paperwork Reduction Act, and Section 508.